lyle-nel/siga/README.md

 Since we have more than one crossover strategy and mutations strategy, all of them are chosen at random, on the fly, with a uniform distribution.

 ### Future work:
 Instead of having the distribution for parent 1 and 2 fixed, it might be useful to have a discrete distribution for both parents and have this discrete distribution updated according to where good candidate parents occur.
 This way, we try to approximate a distribution that wastes as little time considering bad candidate parents as possible.
 We know already that these distributions exist by empirical measures.

-*[1] It has been suggested that checking if an organism matches a password qualifies as the fitness function.*